 - 1. Introduction to CAD software.
 Students develop solid models, detail drawings, and product assemblies. - 2.
 Building more complex shapes such as splines and other developed curves, building sheets through one or more sets of curves, and applying specially shaped transitions between faces.
+This sequence may not be repeated for credit.
+DSGN 295-0 Introductory Topics in Design Topics suggested by students or faculty members and approved by the institute; taught at an intermediate level.

-DSGN 297-0 Intermediate Topics in Engineering Design (.5 unit) Topics suggested by students and faculty with approval of the institute.
+DSGN 297-0 Intermediate Topics in Engineering Design (.5 unit) Topics suggested by students and faculty and approved by the institute.

 DSGN 298-0 Interdisciplinary Design Projects I Product or system design projects carried out by small student groups.
 Conceptual and detailed design, implementation and evaluation, reporting and archiving.
-At least one team member must be registered in 398.
 Prerequisite: 106-1,2.